Last Updated on by mitchrezman

 His knowledge base of parrot breeding is second to none.

-He IS the engineer of Hagen bird food.
+He IS the creator of Hagen bird food.

-great meeting with Mark Hagen great food @ Mike Ditka’s restaurant
+Great meeting with Mark Hagen, excellent food @ Mike Ditka’s restaurant.

 We love being your destination for exploring the behavior of the birds we keep in cages for decades.